 Amsterdam Gay Pride takes place each July/August, with events and street parties over a weekend.
 The main event, Canal Parade, is on the Saturday afternoon.
 Watched by tens of thousands from canal-side perches along the Prinzengracht, and on the Amstel River, the parade is one of floating barges decorated in over-the-top gay glory, unique to this city and a treat to behold.

 Amsterdam's Schiphol International Airport is several kilometers from the city center.
 Speedy direct trains cost a few euros and depart from the airport every 10 minutes.
 For info on Netherlands train service see the NS website.
-Bus number 197, running frequently between Schiphol and Leidseplein, is an easy, cheaper alternative to the train and tram transfer.
+The Airport Express bus number 397, running frequently between Schiphol and Leidseplein, is a cheap and easy alternative to the train and tram transfer.

 The bicycle is the favored mode of transportation, with designated lanes along many streets.
-Watch them whiz past, or join them.
+Step aside as they whiz past, or join them.
 Bikes can easily be rented; try Bike City, Black Bikes, MacBike, Star Bikes, or Yellow Bike for rentals and guided bike tours.

 Near Central Station, Sauna Nieuwezijds is Amsterdam's gay bathhouse.
 Nearby, where Warmoesstraat meets the Zeedijk, the picturesque gay pubs on narrow streets on the canals draw mixed but mainly male crowds, from the maturely sophisticated to the young and artsy.
-Cafe De Barderij and the Queen's Head are standouts.
+The Queen's Head is a standout.
 For more erotic relaxation, Drakes, on the Damrak, has peeps and cruising.
 Beyond the Damrak at Nieuwezijds Kolk, the Cuckoos Nest, and the Web are men's cruise bars with darkrooms, and a bit further away on Spuistraat, see male strip shows at Boys Club 21, or shop for cards or novelty gifts at Gays & Gadgets.

 On streets around Rembrandtplein and the Amstel canal local gay bars include Amstel Fifty Four, Fame, Montmartre and Queers Cafe.
 A block south of the Flower Market, Reguliersdwarsstraat is famous for summer nights when this pedestrian street is packed wall-to-wall with young gay people moving between clubs that include: Club NYX, Exit Après Chique, and Pub Soho, among various mixed nightclubs, lounges and the many international restaurants along both sides of the street.